Updated: Sep 10, 2021

 Then the voice woke me: Now!

 The rest was easy.
 I hid his gun under the bed, took out the scissors, grab his dick, and snip.
-Boy did he scream.
-I ran into the bathroom, a cock in one hand, scissors the other.
+Boy, did he scream.
+I ran to the bathroom, cock in one hand, scissors the other.
 I closed the door, and pushed the knob with my elbow to lock it.

 The cops have arrived.
 Kit’s moaning again, now that there’s attention.
 As far as I’m concerned, he deserves the death penalty.
 He’s a cop.
 He should know better not to dick with a whore’s heart.
 You can toy with her body all you want, but underneath the callouses that you rub and squeeze and lick is a heart so tender she doesn’t even dare to look herself lest it shatter into a thousand pieces.
-You, Tsui Man Kit, molested mine for fun, just to show you could steal even a whore’s heart, to brag to the boys in the change-room.
+You, Tsui Man Kit, molested mine for fun, just to show you could steal even a whore’s heart, just to brag to the boys in the change-room.
 You asshole.
-From now on, you’re changing with the girls.
+From now on, you gossip with us at the ladies.

 Oh dear, what’s the matter with Mr. Policeman today, so fierce and officious.